-- ☐ Designated adults pick up and drop off children outside the building if possible.
+- Designated adults pick up and drop off children outside the building if possible.
 Consider Arizona heat, UV index and weather conditions when planning arrival and departure procedures.
-See page 5 for more information on arrival and departure procedures. - o Consider the use of shade structures. - Ensure staffing patterns include support for arrival and departure to reduce wait times and ensure ratios - ☐ Nonessential visitors should not be allowed, including activities involving external groups or organizations. - Only children and staff who are required for daily operations and ratio are allowed inside the building and classrooms.
-Included as part of the daily operations are: - o Professionals who support children with special health care needs, early intervention screening services, and providers for children with Individualized Family Services Plans (IFSP), and service providers for children with Individual Education Plans (IEP) working in compliance with their agency protocols are allowed to be in the classroom once screened for health symptoms.
-Providers are encouraged to work collaboratively with professionals to safely meet the needs of children in their care. - Licensing Surveyors, regulatory authorities, law enforcement, Department of Child Safety (DCS), and emergency services personnel. - o Mothers who are breastfeeding to meet the nutritional needs of breastfeeding infants. - o Parents/Guardians that request entry into their child's classroom. - Coaches, Mental Health Consultants, Child Care Health Consultants, and Inclusion Coaches augment the quality of the program and are encouraged to continue supports through virtual and varied communication methodologies.
+See page 5 for more information on arrival and departure procedures. - Consider the use of shade structures. - Ensure staffing patterns include support for arrival and departure to reduce wait times and ensure ratios - Nonessential visitors should be limited, including activities involving external groups or organizations. - Technical Assistance Providers augment the quality of the program and are encouraged to continue services and supports through varied methodologies.
+When technical assistance providers are on-site, they should follow the health and safety protocols of the program they visit (such as mask wearing and social distancing).
+In addition, they should be assigned to individual cohorts/classrooms and not float from one room to another.
+Technical Assistance Providers may consider additional safety measures related to the services they provide. - Only children and staff who are required for daily operations and ratio are allowed inside the building and classrooms.
+Included as part of the daily operations are: - Professionals who support children with special health care needs, early intervention screening services, and providers for children with Individualized Family Services Plans (IFSP), and service providers for children with Individual Education Plans (IEP) working in compliance with their agency protocols are allowed to be in the classroom once screened for health symptoms.
+Providers are encouraged to work collaboratively with professionals to safely meet the needs of children in their care. - Licensing Surveyors, regulatory authorities, law enforcement, Department of Child Safety (DCS), and emergency services personnel. - Mothers who are breastfeeding to meet the nutritional needs of breastfeeding infants. - Parents/Guardians that request entry into their child's classroom.